Planck isocurvature constraint on primordial black holes lighter than a kiloton: Introduction

 In this paper, we place new constraints on the abundance of these light PBHs that have evaporated well before BBN.
 Our constraints rely on two observations.
 First, the spatial distribution of PBHs can differ from that of other energy components; that is, PBHs can be ``biased'' tracers.
 This is because PBHs form only in rare regions with exceptionally large primordial perturbations.
 Second, the composition of Hawking radiation follows the effective Hawking degrees of freedom and generally differs from the relic abundance.
 Because of these two effects, the particles from the evaporating PBHs contribute to the isocurvature perturbations.
 This enables us to derive new observational constraints on the past abundance of PBHs with $M_\text{PBH} \lesssim 10^{9} \, {\rm g}$ through the CMB constraints on the isocurvature perturbations~\cite{Planck:2018jri}.
+Our constraints assume primordial non-Gaussianity and hence depends on it, but the PBH isocurvature perturbation itself is a generic phenomenon.
+PBH bias alone has been used to constrain non-evaporating PBHs through PBH-DM isocurvature modes~\cite{Tada:2015noa, Young:2015kda}, while we apply it to evaporating PBHs, which produces isocurvature modes between all different particle species, photons, baryons, and DM, through evaporation.